Hoff97/tensorjs/README.md

 $ npm run build
 ```

-This will first build the rust into a WASM package and
+This will first build the rust code into a WASM package and
 then build the whole library.

 ## Testing